hashicorp/consul/testingconsul/README.md

 ### Configuration

-The complete topology of Consul clusters is defined using a topology.Config which allows you to define a set of networks and reference those networks when assigning nodes and services to clusters.
+The complete topology of Consul clusters is defined using a testingconsul.Config which allows you to define a set of networks and reference those networks when assigning nodes and services to clusters.
 Both Consul clients and `consul-dataplane` instances are supported.